flyingboy007/citrus_payments/README.md

 ## Phase 1
 ### PAYMENT MAKING
   Generate signature

   Decode signature

   Response Handling

 ## Phase 2
 ### SPLITPAY
+######  a) User Authentication
-  a) User Authentication-This API authenticates the ‘Merchant’ and returns an ‘auth_token’.
+   This API authenticates the ‘Merchant’ and returns an ‘auth_token’.
 This token is a mandatory parameter in the header and is required to run any subsequent APIs of Marketplace system
 ######  b) Seller API
-   1)Create - Merchant can on board his sellers
-    2)Update  - Merchant can update existing sellers 3)Get Seller - Merchant can get existing seller details 4)Get All Seller - Merchant can get all the existing seller details created by him 5)Get Seller Account Balance(seems deprecated from citrus side)
+   1)Create - Merchant can on board his sellers 2)Update  - Merchant can update existing sellers 3)Get Seller - Merchant can get existing seller details 4)Get All Seller - Merchant can get all the existing seller details created by him 5)Get Seller Account Balance(seems deprecated from citrus side)
 ######  c) Transaction APIs

    1) Add Transaction - Merchant can add transaction using this API